Further information about the EU Implementing Arrangement

 What is the Implementing Arrangement?

-Implementing Arrangements are an initiative of the European Research Council (ERC) designed to boost opportunities for scientists supported by foreign agencies to come to Europe to join the research teams of ERC grantees.
-ERC has a series of implementing arrangements with a number of national funding agencies.
+Implementing Arrangements are an initiative of the European Research Council (ERC) designed to boost opportunities for scientists supported by foreign agencies to join the research teams of ERC grantees in Europe.
+ERC has a series of implementing arrangements with a number of national funding agencies, including NHMRC.

 The Implementing Arrangement enables NHMRC-funded researchers to carry out research visits with the ERC supported European teams.
 Researchers can participate through a single, long-term (e.g. up to 12 months) visit or multiple short-term visits (e.g. for joint experiments).